emberjs/guides/source/object-model/enumerables.md

 // returns an Array containing only items with `isDone == true`
 ```

-If you want to return just the first matched value, rather than an Array
+If you only want to return the first matched value, rather than an Array
 containing all of the matched values, you can use [`find()`][1] and [`findBy()`][2],
-which work just like `filter()` and `filterBy()`, but return only one item.
+which work like `filter()` and `filterBy()`, but return only one item.

 [1]: http://emberjs.com/api/classes/Ember.Enumerable.html#method_find
 [2]: http://emberjs.com/api/classes/Ember.Enumerable.html#method_findBy